This expert is no longer a staff member at The Heritage Foundation.

 Muhlhausen rose to national prominence in 2001 with publication of his analysis showing the highly touted Community Oriented Policing Services (COPS) program to be a waste of taxpayer dollars.
 His research illustrated that COPS neither had put 100,000 new police officers on the street nor reduced violent crime.

 Muhlhausen joined Heritage in 1999 after serving on the staff for the Senate Judiciary Committee, where he specialized in crime and juvenile justice policies.
-Prior to that, he was a manager at a juvenile correctional facility in Baltimore.
+He previously was a manager at a juvenile correctional facility in Baltimore.

 He holds a doctorate in public policy from the University of Maryland-Baltimore County and a bachelor’s degree in political science and justice studies from Frostburg State University.